eco619/ai-document-library/docs/platform-capabilities/platform-validation.md

 benchmark datasets, synthetic examples, or carefully curated demonstrations.

-The AI Document Library was developed differently.
+The Continuous Intelligence Platform (CIP) was developed differently.

-The AI Document Library architecture and component responsibilities were designed, tested, validated, and continuously refined using more than thirty-five years of operational documentation from professional landscape architecture and land planning practice.
+The Continuous Intelligence Platform architecture and component responsibilities were designed, tested, validated, and continuously refined using more than thirty-five years of operational documentation from professional landscape architecture and land planning practice.

 Individual component responsibilities were validated through standalone executable testing before being incorporated into the unified platform.
-Those validated components are now being implemented within the singular autonomous platform.
+Those validated components were subsequently incorporated into the singular autonomous platform.
+Implementation Verification has been completed, and the integrated Continuous Intelligence Platform is now undergoing Baseline Testing against real operational project information.

 Every major architectural decision was influenced by observations made while processing real organizational documents.